 You are absent from Australia if you are not physically in Australia.

 Alice is a Malaysian citizen who does not hold an Australian permanent residency visa.
-Up until 1 February 2016, Alice lived in a house she owns in South Melbourne.
-On 1 February, Alice moves back to Malaysia.
+Up until 1 February 2017, Alice lived in a house she owns in South Melbourne.
+On 1 February, Alice moved back to Malaysia.

-Alice is not an Australian citizen or the holder of an Australian permanent residency visa, or a New Zealand citizen.
-She ceased living in Australia on 1 February 2016 and was not in Australia at 31 December 2016.
+Alice is not an Australian citizen or the holder of an Australian permanent residency visa, or a New Zealand citizen with a Special Category Visa (Subclass 444).
+She stopped living in Australia on 1 February 2017 and was not in Australia at 31 December 2017.

 If you are an absentee owner at 31 December, you must tell us before 15 January of the following year using our Absentee Owner Notification Portal.

 Once you have notified us that you are an absentee owner, your land tax assessments will include the absentee owner surcharge.
-Further, we will assume that your absentee owner status is current until you tell us otherwise.
+We will assume that your absentee owner status is current until you tell us otherwise.

 Changes to your absentee owner status

-Notify us of any change in your absentee owner status by updating your details through our Absentee Owner Notification Portal.
+Notify us of any change in your absentee owner status by updating your details via our Absentee Owner Notification Portal.